 The Bermuda Government, the BMA and industry stakeholders have rallied around the ILS business with one voice and have laid the necessary infrastructural ground work to secure Bermuda’s lead position in this fast-growing sector.
 With the streamlined and inherently flexible approval and incorporation process, as well as the efficient and cost‐effective regulatory structure, we expect the ‘World's Risk Capital’ will continue to dominate the ILS market for years to come.

-Chris Garrod Chris Garrod is a Director in the Corporate department of Conyers Dill & Pearman’s Bermuda office.
-He joined Conyers in 1997 and is a member of the Firm's insurance practice.
-Chris specialises in advising on reinsurance and ILS structures, including large commercial insurers, life reinsurers, special purpose insurers, cat bonds, sidecars and segregated account vehicles.
-In addition to his insurance practice, he also advises on all aspects of Bermuda corporate law, including mergers and acquisitions, takeovers, reorganisations and re-domestications.
+Chris Garrod is a Director in the Corporate department of Conyers and is head of the firm’s Fintech practice.
+Chris advises on all matters involving Fintech and digital transformation generally, including Insurtech.
+He has worked with and assisted clients forming cryptocurrency vehicles using blockchain-based technology, setting up Bermuda's first digital token issuer in late 2017.
+Besides Fintech, his practice includes advising on Bermuda reinsurance structures and working with or forming large commercial insurers, life reinsurers, insurance captives, special purpose insurers and segregated account vehicles.
+He also generally advises on all aspects of Bermuda corporate law, including mergers and acquisitions, takeovers, reorganizations and re-domestications.